 Do Employers Respect Online Degrees?

 Yes, employers respect online degrees.
-More and more students choose these kinds of programs for a wide range of reasons.
+An increasing number of students choose these kinds of programs for a wide range of reasons.
 This encourages schools to create online programs that are just as good as in-person versions.

 The popularity of online degree programs has increased over the years.
-In fact, in 2020 around 7 million undergraduate students were exclusively enrolled in online programs, according to the National Center for Education Statistics.
+In fact, in 2021, more than 9 million undergraduate students were exclusively enrolled in online programs, according to the National Center for Education Statistics.¹²

 What Jobs Can You Get with an Accelerated Engineering Degree?